smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 Your system must meet the defined [Requirements](#requirements).
 Running on systems without sufficient resources will cause soak tests to fail because some containers for Chainlink nodes will not be able to start.

 - If you are running on a virtual machine, add additional vCPUs, system memory, or storage.
 - Run your soak tests with fewer nodes.
-The default value in the TOML config is `node_count=6`, which is recommended for a thorough soak test.
+The default node count is 6 per cluster, which is recommended for a thorough soak test.
 You can adjust this value if you are unable to obtain the necessary system resources.

 **Insufficient wallet funding**

 The soak tests send 0.1 ETH to each test node by default, so you must make sure that there are significant funds in the wallet that you use to fund testing.
-This is the wallet specified by your `private_keys` parameter in the TOML file.
+This is the wallet specified by your `evm_keys` parameter in the TOML file.
 Alternatively, you can adjust the `node_funding` parameter in the TOML test configuration, but make sure that each node has enough funds to complete the soak test.